 Some combination of juvenile traits, stubbornness, machismo, and vanity, had a legal education as third on my list behind the above two.
 Fate is a funny thing.

-Law school was the first time I felt I was really challenged.
+Law school was the first thing that really challenged me.
 Studying for the Bar was the hardest thing I have done.
 That test is no joke.

 Here is a separate post on why/how I ended up with a career in law.
-I also have a post planned on choosing a law school and navigating that ever so frustrating period of time right after graduation.
+I also have a post on choosing a law school.
+Later I will write one about navigating that ever so frustrating period of time right after graduation.

-I have always practiced in the criminal law field and at this point am probably close to useless in civil law.
+I have always practiced in the criminal law field.
+At this point, I am probably close to useless in civil law.

 My Law degree has provided me with a fulfilling job, a place in my community, and a certain amount of professional pride.

 Mos Maiorum teaches that a fully engaged citizen has some hand in the mechanisms of his own government.
 He understands sacrifice to and for the State.
 And ultimately that the State serves the People.
 A Republic, under the Rule of Law, with a citizen army.

 I think many of us who choose FIRE are healthy cells in an otherwise sick organism.